Have you ever wished you could mess around with WordPress without the trouble or cost of installing it on a web hosting server?

 Step 7: Install WordPress on the Localhost

 To access your new WordPress install, go to the original localhost address you used in the beginning, followed by your new WordPress folder name.
-Add “/wp-admin/” to the end.

-For example:
+For example: https://localhost/testsite

-You’ll then see this installation page:
+You’ll then see this page:

 Fill in all of the details — including your admin username and password — and complete the installation.
-When you’re done, you’ll be taken here:

-And that’s it.
+And that’s it!
 You’ve now successfully installed WordPress locally with XAMPP.

 To access your local site in the future, load the XAMPP app and “Start” the local server.
 Then go to your localhost web address and log back in.
-(So, make sure to bookmark it.)
+(So, make sure to bookmark it).

 How to Install WordPress Multisite on Localhost